01732 360 095

 No matter how good the concrete and placement, leaks can still occur at the construction joints and cracks, causing significant damage to internal finishes.

 With all of this in mind, in order to deliver a robust and effective waterproofing solution, consideration must be given not only to the recommendations of the pertinent reference documents but also to the form of structure being used and the intended use of the internal space.
-Only once this is all established can the design progress.
+Only once this is established can the design progress.

 As a tool in any professional waterproofing designer’s arsenal, a concrete structure with crack widths limited to 0.2mm, and which conforms to BS EN 1992-1-1(3), is a perfect Type B solution.
 However, even when this is achieved, the question of whether the concrete requires further admixtures in order to fully achieve Type B waterproofing is still frequently posed.